You can learn to lend a caring ear with powerful listening!

 Headline: Good cop better than bad cop for confessions (National Post, Feb.
 3, 2011)

 In a study published in the Justice Quarterly, researchers Nadine Deslauriers-Varin and Michel St-Yves concluded that lawbreakers were more co-operative with someone they trusted than someone they feared.
 Deslauriers-Varin was quoted as saying, “I think it’s all about listening . . . and just making them feel comfortable, not seeing you as the enemy, and just seeing you as trying to help them in the situation they’re in.”
 Now, that is powerful listening!

-Letter from Incarcerated Young Woman
+Letter from an Incarcerated Young Woman

 She wrote, “I have not had the chance to really get to know myself as well as I wanted.
 Something attracted me to read your book.
 As I read it, I realized I related to it, in so many ways.
 My mom and dad tried to raise me good but instead I chose the gang life. . .
 I would love to get out and do public speaking to youth.
 I have already done public speaking to five hundred high school students.
 When I finished reading your book, I wanted to just give you thanks for understanding an addict’s point of view.
 May you be blessed in more ways than one.”

 Please know the power of listening to change, maybe even save a life.
 Consider readying yourself for the next conversation with someone who has dulled their eyes.
 Look for the moment you see a glimmer, a face that begins to peek at you, begins to open.
 That moment is when connection happens.

-Please read these related blogs/articles:
+Please check out these related blogs/articles:

 Patricia Morgan MA CCC helps her readers, clients, and audiences lighten their load, brighten their outlook, and strengthen their resilience.
 To go from woe to WOW call 403.242.7796 or email a request.